 The dosage is based on your medical condition and response to treatment.
 Do not increase your dose or use this drug more often than prescribed without your doctor's approval.
 Using too much of this medication will increase your risk of serious (possibly fatal) side effects.

 Rinse your mouth after treatment to prevent dry mouth and throat irritation.

 Use this medication regularly to get the most benefit from it.
 This medication works best if used at evenly spaced intervals.
 To help you remember, use it at the same times each day.
-Do not increase your dose, use this medication more often, or stop using it without first consulting your doctor.

 Tell your doctor if your symptoms do not improve or if they worsen.